-*NOTE: You do NOT need to have all of your pre-requisites completed to apply.
+*NOTE: You do NOT need to have all of your pre-program requirements completed to apply.

-The Itasca Community College Practical Nursing Program holds pre-accreditation status from the National League for Nursing Commission for Nursing Education Accreditation, located at 2600 Virginia Avenue, NW, Washington, DC, 20037; phone 202-909-2500.
-Holding pre-accreditation status does not guarantee that initial accreditation by NLN CNEA will be received.
+The Itasca Community College Practical Nursing Program is accredited by the National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA), located at 2600 Virginia Avenue, NW, Washington, DC, 20037; phone 202-909-2500.

 Nursing Jobs - find nursing jobs in the United States (Updated 11/17/18)

 Minnesota Jobs - find nursing jobs in Minnesota (Updated 11/17/18)

 The Practical Nursing Program at Itasca provides carefully selected classroom instruction and clinical practice which enable the student to meet the basic needs of patients and function as a practical nurse.
 Nurses are in high demand.
 Career opportunities for nurses include:

 Clinical practice is directly related to classroom instruction.
 Clinical experiences include a community hospital, nursing homes and clinics.
 You'll observe kidney dialysis, school nursing, take a psycho/social field trip, and gain OB/early childhood experience in local medical clinics.